cgomesu/rpi-button-box/README.md

   * `gpiozero`, `rpi.gpio`, (and other standard Python libraries)

 # Installation
 The button box controller was developed for the Lite version of the [Raspberry Pi OS](https://www.raspberrypi.org/software/) but it should work with other similar systems for single board computers (e.g., [Armbian](https://www.armbian.com/)).

-The following instructions assume you're logged in with a `sudo` user (e.g., `pi`).
+The following instructions assume you're logged in with the `pi` user with `sudo` permission.
+(This is not a requirement but if different, make sure to change file permissions accordingly.
+This applies to `systemd` service file and `logrotate/button-box` config as well.)

 1. Use `apt` to install required programs
 ```